Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - the anti-loop requirements
 - the anti-fallback requirements
 - the player protections
-- the scope controls
+- the narrative scope controls

 Then I use AI to generate the script.

 I usually ask for the entire script at once.

-If the AI tries to summarize sections, simplify the framework, or stop early, I continue until the entire structure is complete.
+If the AI tries to summarize sections, simplify the framework, or stop early, I simply continue until the entire structure is complete.

 I am not asking for a biography.